holochain/HCHC-proto/README.md

-# hpm
+# HCHC
-Holochain Package Manager for installing distributed apps that run on holochain
+The Holochain of Holochains - A distributed directory for finding and installing distributed apps that run on holochain

 Related link: